nabham/express-limit-rate/README.md

 ## Configuration

-**express-rate-limit** support these parameters for initializing configuration.
+**limiter** support these parameters for initializing configuration.

 ```
 {